ibm-cloud-docs/satellite/ts-clusters.md

 {: #kubectl-cert-errors}

 {: tsSymptoms}
-When you run `kubectl` or `oc` commands against your , you see the following error message:
+When you run `kubectl` or `oc` commands against your {{site.data.keyword.satelliteshort}} cluster, you see the following error message:
 ```
 Unable to connect to the server: x509: certificate signed by unknown authority
 ```